Skip to main content

 Example: Redirect input from JavaScript objects (<)

-To redirect the output from JavaScript objects to stdin, use the < operator:
+To use a JavaScript object as stdin, use the < operator:

 import { $ } from "bun";